EmmaLeonhart/EmmaLeonhart/README.md

 ## Hi there 👋

-My name is Emma and I live for graphs
+My name is Emma and I live for knowledge graphs

+I use GraphDB and am learning Apache Jenna Fuseki

 <!--
 **Emma-Leonhart/Emma-Leonhart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.